edgar-montano/tiny-apt/README.md

 # tiny-apt

-This improves the apt utility in Ubuntu based distributions by shortening the requirements to do basic operations.
+This improves the apt utility in Debian-based (Ubuntu, Linux Mint, Kali, etc...) distributions by shortening the requirements to do basic operations.
 It makes the commands you write to apt... tiny. :)

 ## Installation